 Credit: Magnolia Pictures

 If you’re looking to get your documentary hit, traipse down the Jiro Dreams Of Sushi rabbit hole.
-Jiro Ono, the then-85-year-old is a legendary Japanese chef specialising in sushi.
+Jiro Ono, the then-85-year-old, is a legendary Japanese chef specialising in sushi.
 At the time, the restaurant boasted three Michelin stars, with easy-to-get reservations few and far between.
 In this heartwarming documentary, David Gelb takes you on a journey through Jiro’s passion for sushi.

 Stream on MUBI